scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 Major changes:

-- Added Section on Header Overview in introduction
 - Added section with SCMP specification
 - Added section on SCION IP Gateway
 - Added section on Handling Link Failures and BFD